Continuous improvement. Perseverance. Innovation.

 When someone praises your work or a job well done, celebrate that and continue to grow in that area.
 When someone offers a piece of advice or an opportunity for improvement, don’t take it personally or as a failure.
 See constructive criticism as a way to grow.

-An article from Fearless Motivation mentions suggests to "welcome it as a hint toward what you have yet to perfect.
-Go one step further and ask your coworkers or boss to suggest if there is anything you should work on to achieve better results."
+Fearless Motivation suggests to “welcome it as a hint toward what you have yet to perfect.
+Go one step further and ask your coworkers or boss to suggest if there is anything you should work on to achieve better results.”

 Seek out those opportunities to identify your weaknesses and build upon your strengths.

 When you’re working on building up a growth mindset, you want to continue to get better.
 Setting goals that may challenge you and encourage you to work hard can help reframe your situation with a growth mindset.

 Choose goals that will make you better.
 And if you don’t meet (or exceed) those goals, don’t spiral in seeing failure as a reflection of you.
 See it as a way to continue to learn and improve.